Curve classes on conic bundle threefolds and applications to rationality: Introduction

 \section{Introduction}

-Let \(\piX\colon X\to W\) be a conic bundle threefold over a geometrically rational smooth surface \(W\), all defined over a field \(k\) of characteristic different from \(2\).
-Despite the simple geometry of the base and fibers of this morphism, members of this family exhibit rich geometric variation.
+Let \(\piX\colon X\to W\) be a conic bundle threefold over a smooth geometrically rational surface \(W\), all defined over a field \(k\) of characteristic different from \(2\).
+Despite the simple geometry of the base and fibers of this morphism, the family of all such conic bundle threefolds exhibits rich geometric variation.
 Indeed, this family of conic bundles includes: rational varieties (e.g., when \(W = \PP^2\) and \(\pi\) has a rational section), geometrically rational non-rational varieties~\cite{bw-cg}*{Theorem 1.1}, unirational but non-stably rational varieties~\cite{AM-Luroth}, and stably rational but non-rational varieties \cite{BCTS-Zariski}*{Th\'eor\`eme 3}.
 In addition, a folklore conjecture predicts that this family even contains geometrically non-unirational varieties (see \cite{prokhorov-rationality-conic-bundles}*{Sect.~14.2}).

 In this paper we restrict to conic bundle threefolds whose total space is smooth.
 Furthermore, we assume that the singular fibers of \(\pi\) lie above a smooth, geometrically irreducible curve \(\Delta\subset W\) and that \(\pi^{-1}(\Delta)\) is geometrically irreducible (i.e., the conic bundle is \defi{geometrically ordinary} and \defi{geometrically standard}, c.f.~Section \ref{sec:Notation}).
-Such a conic bundle gives rise to a geometrically irreducible \'etale double cover \(\piDelta\colon \Deltatilde\to \Delta\), known as the \defi{discriminant cover} of \(X\).
-This discriminant cover controls much of the geometry of the conic bundle.
-Indeed, if \(k=\kbar\), then the discriminant cover uniquely determines the isomorphism class of the generic fiber of \(\pi\).
-In addition, Beauville proved that the subgroup \((\CH^2\Xbar)^0\subset \CH^2\Xbar\) of algebraically trivial curve classes modulo rational equivalence is isomorphic to the group of \(\kbar\)-points of the Prym variety \(\Prym_{\Deltatilde/\Delta}\)~\cite{beauville-ij}*{Thm.
-3.1}.
-By translating, we obtain \((\CH^2\Xbar)^\gamma \simeq\Prym_{\Deltatilde/\Delta}(\kbar)\) for any \(\gamma\in \NS^2\Xbar\).
+Such a conic bundle gives rise to a geometrically irreducible \'etale double cover \(\piDelta\colon \Deltatilde\to \Delta\), known as the \defi{discriminant cover} of \(X\), which controls much of the geometry of the conic bundle.